ernstlab/csrep/README.md

 E015
 E016
 ```
+In step 2 below, we will note that this file listing all input sample IDs should be placed in a specific output folder.
+But for now, users can just focus on creating this file.
+Sorry for the inconvenience.
 - A file in BED format specifying the length of each chromosome in the genome of interest (hg19, hg38, mm10, etc.).
 The first column shows the chromosome, the second column is 0 in all rows, the third column shows the length of the chromosome.
 We provided code ```utils/get_chrom_length_from_segmentation.sh``` to creat this file of chromosome length based on the input segmentation data of one sample.
 Details about how to run this code will be provided in the ```utils/README.md``` file.

-## Modify parameters to CSREP
+## Step 2: Modify parameters to CSREP
 Right now, we create CSREP such that you can simply modify the ```config/config.yaml``` file with your specified parameters, then run snakemake to get results from CSREP.
 CSREP is designed such that you can calculate the summary chromatin state map for multiple groups of samples at the same time.
-Below, we present the parameters and the file structures outputted by CSREP, please also refer to the file ```csrep_file_structure.pdf``` to help you better understand the parameters.
-We also provided a tutorial to help you get started on CSREP and more easily run CSREP for your purposes.
+Below, we present the parameters and the file structures outputted by CSREP.
+We also provided a tutorial (with link to a youtube video) to help you get started on CSREP and more easily run CSREP.
+If reading the following list of parameters get too confusing, you can skim through it, go to the tutorial and look back at this list of reference.
+We also provide file ```csrep_file_structure.pdf``` to help you better understand the parameters (we treat it like a cheatsheet).
 Parameters in ```config/config.yaml``` include:
 - ```is_calculate_diff_two_groups```: 0 if you want to calculate the summary (representative) chromatin state map for >=1 groups of samples.
 1 if you want to calculate the differential chromatin scores between two groups of samples.
 - ```all_cg_out_dir```:  The output folder where the output data (representative/differenntial chromatin state maps) for all groups of samples are stored.
 Within this folder, each subfolder will correspond to a group (for the summary task) or to a pair of groups (for the differential state calculation task).
 You decide through ```all_cg_out_dir``` where this data is stored.
 - ```raw_user_input_dir```: the folder where all input segmentatil data files of all samples, regardless of their group memberships, are stored.